hudmol/nla_accession_reports/README.md

 NLA Accession Reports plugin
 ============================

-Introduce extra Accession reports, including:
+Introduces extra Accession reports, including:
  - Valuations Required
  - Valuations Completed
  - Workplan Development

+And adds a 'Download as CSV' button to Accession browse and search screens.

 ## Installing it